Q Do you offer a warranty on your products?

 Q What payment methods do you accept?

-A We accept VISA, MASTERCARD, DISCOVER CARD, and PAYPAL as payment options at LefseStore.com.
-Please contact us if you have any other questions regarding payment.
-American Express is only accepted via PayPal.
+A We accept VISA, MASTERCARD, DISCOVER CARD, American Express, and PAYPAL as payment options at LefseStore.com.

 Q What about shipping?